usgs/pestpp/documentation/pestpp_users_manual.md

 In addition to its role in generating initial parameter realizations, the prior parameter probability distribution supports the following aspects of PESTPP-IES calculations.

 1. It features in equation 18 of Chen and Oliver (2013).
 This term of the equation is omitted if equation 19 is used for parameter field adjustment in its stead; as stated above, this occurs if *ies_use_approx()* is set to *true*.
-Note users can supply *ies_regularization_factor* as a negative value when *ies_use_approx* is *true*.
+Note users can supply *ies_reg_factor* as a negative value when *ies_use_approx* is *true*.
 In this case, the prior component of the full solution upgrade equation 19 of Chen and Oliver is scaled by the absolute value of the regularization factor.
 This allows users to apply a portion of the prior component rather than the full prior component

 2. It provides weights to individual “regularization observations” that measure departures of adjusted parameter fields from initial parameter fields.
 This occurs if *ies_reg_factor()* is set to a value greater than zero.